The Menzingers: History

 In a podcast shared on their Patreon in late 2021, the band recounted a significant moment from their tour when Bill Stevenson offered them high praise, stating, "You know what guys, you're a real band."

 In September 2022, The Menzingers announced a reissue of On the Impossible Past and its demos On the Possible Past both digitally and on vinyl for the 10 year anniversary.
 This announcement was accompanied with the release of the single "Burn".

 In March 2023, The Menzingers released the single "Bad Actors" followed in July 2023 by the single "There's No Place in This World for Me."
+The latter would feature on the band's seventh studio album Some of It Was True, released on October 13, 2023.

+In April 19, 2026, the band announced the single "Chance Encounters" and their eight studio album Everything I Ever Saw, to be released on July 17 of the same year.

 Musical style

 Critics and journalists have labeled the Menzingers' musical style as punk rock.
 In interviews, members of the band have self-described the Menzingers as a punk band.
 The Menzingers have cited numerous bands as influences, including the Clash, Against Me!, Pixies, and the Smashing Pumpkins.